renatomarinho/laravel-page-speed/README.md

 ## Introduction

-Simple package to minify HTML output on demand which results in a 35%+ optimization.
-Laravel Page Speed was created by [Renato Marinho][link-author], and currently maintained by [João Roberto P. Borges][link-maintainer], [Lucas Mesquita Borges][link-maintainer-2] and [Renato Marinho][link-author].
+Laravel Tachyon is a powerful package designed to optimize the performance of your Laravel applications by minifying HTML output on demand.
+With over 35% optimization, it helps improve page load speed and overall user experience.

 ## Getting Started